CleverRaven/Cataclysm-DDA/doc/PORTAL_STORM_BALANCE_AND_DESIGN.md

 Portal storms are otherworldly colisions.
 Evil and malicious entities from inexplainable spaces are pouring into our world.
 However this doesn't mean it's a good way to imediately kill the character.

 ## Ideas
 Portal Storms should consist of the inexplainable and the disturbing.
 There should be less of a focus even on our usual nether monsters, instead leaning on even more disturbing creatures.
+Portal storms should also really only be dangerous to humans, people that can percieve the otherworldly nature.
+Animals and the dead should have little to no interest in the other side and vice versa.

 ## Reminders
 Some things to keep in mind when working on Portal Storms: